SELF CARE FOR PARENTS

 I took both children with me and sometimes used two trolleys (as the children got older and ate more food,) especially when I did my big monthly shop for non-perishables.

-And as a testimonial both of our adult sons currently use the same system I created and refined and have done for years.
+And as a testimonial, when both of our adult sons moved out, they used the same system I created .

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed, using the convenience of a website.